Interaction between Humans and Environment

 15. Natural disasters and their impact on human and environmental systems.

-This quiz contains the concept-based most frequently asked 25 MCQs of “Interaction between Earth, Humans, and Environment“.
+This quiz contains the most frequently asked 25 concept-based MCQs on “Interaction between Earth, Humans, and Environment”.
 Each question has a single correct/most appropriate answer.

 1. The concept of ecological footprint refers to: